ofirsteinherz/realtime-voice-agent/README.md

 ### 3D Pharmacist Character

-Character anatomy built with [Three.js](https://github.com/mrdoob/three.js) , and includes 15+ anatomical components.
-The main comcomponent is the mouth, which is the half circled structure with dynamic scaling (lip-sync).
+Character anatomy built with [Three.js](https://github.com/mrdoob/three.js), and includes 15+ anatomical components.
+The main component is the mouth, which is the half circled structure with dynamic scaling (lip-sync).

 ### Animations